-At the time of this application, there have been no additions, deletions, or revisions to this section.
+At the time of this application, there have been some modifications to this section.
 DHS EHS-CCP services are structured around a health model grounded in parent engagement to ensure the health and well-being of each child and their family.
-The program's healthsystems not only meet Head Start Performance Standards but Texas Health and Human Services Commission, Child Care Licensing Regulations (Minimum Standards) and support families in establishing lifelong, healthy lifestyle habits.
+The program's health systems not only meet Head Start Performance Standards but Texas Health and Human Services Commission, Child Care Regulations (Minimum Standards) and support families in establishing lifelong, healthy lifestyle habits.

-DHS EHS-CCP staff has worked to develop a network of health, nutrition, and dental resources within the community to support each child's and family's individual needs.
+DHSEHS-CCP staff has worked to develop a network of health, nutrition, and dental resources within the community to support each child's and family's individual needs.
 Policies and procedures are inplace and are supported by effective program systems in the areas of recordkeeping, reporting, communication, monitoring, and planning.
 Ensuring service coordination and communication with parents and families are structured and timely.
 The program has also seen an increase in staff, and parents/ guardians seeking health, nutrition, and dental information.
 As a result, program staff have provided referrals and lists of clinics that are income based for staff and families.
-Additionally, Health staff have implemented monthly awareness campaigns based on relevant, community health needs such as diabetes awareness, domestic violence, and National Children's Dental Health month, Staff have implemented these by providing resources, literature, and collateral items related to the particular month's awareness campaign.
+Additionally, Health staff have provided information flyers and pamphlets based on relevant, community health needs such as diabetes awareness, domestic violence, RSV, benefits of vaccinations including the flu and COVID -19 vaccines and National Children's Dental Health month.

-Due to the COVID-19 pandemic and in an effort to mitigate the spread, Health staff spent minimal time out on sites at the beginning of the 2020-2021 and 2021-2022 program years.
+Due to the COVID-19 pandemic and in an effort to mitigate the spread, Health staff spent minimal time out on sites at the beginning of the 2021-2022 program year.
 As the positivity rate reduced time spent on sites increased.
-Hearing and vision screenings as well as onsite dental clinics resumed.
-Health staff and contractors providing health services onsite utilize safety practices to include the use of N95 mask, disposable gloves, disposable gowns and maintaining social distancing to the best extent possible.
-In addition, the program hosted drive up clinics for dental exams, and immunizations.
-This allowed families to receive services in a safe way during the pandemic.
-Health staff continue to work to meet the 45 day hearing and vision screening requirements.
-Site visits, and other health, nutrition and dental related initiatives continue on site as long as the positivity rate remains low.
-Health staff continues to monitor the community spread and adjustments are made to ensure the health and safety of all children, families and staff when the positivity rate enters the "severe" category.
-Adjustments may include temporary suspension of health services.
+Hearing and vision screenings as well as onsite dental clinics resumed in the 2021-2022 program year and continued into the 2022-2023 program year.
+Health staff and contractors providing health services onsite, continue to utilize safety practices.
+Health staff continue to work to meet the 45-day hearing and vision screening requirements, ensuring any concerns for children are identified and children are referred to their pediatrician for further examination.
+Family and Community and management staff are also certified in hearing and vision screening by the State of Texas so that ongoing screenings can effectively be conducted onsite.
+Health, nutrition, and dental related initiatives continue onsite as long as the positivity rate remains low.
+Health staff continues to monitor the community spread and adjustments are made to ensure the health and safety of all children, families, and staff.